Fanatics Sportsbook Promo: Bet $5, Get $200 FanCash for NCAA Conference Tournaments and NBA Weekend Action

 New customers only.
 Terms, including FanCash terms, apply.
 The offer is available in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, NC, NJ, OH, PA, TN, VA, VT, WV, and WY.

-Claiming your Fanatics Sportsbook sign-up bonus for this weekend's conference tournament finals and NBA slate requires completing a straightforward registration and betting process.
+Claiming your Fanatics Sportsbook sign-up bonus takes just minutes before tip-off of your chosen game.
+Follow these simple steps to activate your welcome offer:

-- Download the Fanatics Sportsbook app from the App Store or Google Play Store, or visit their website to begin account creation.
+- Download the Fanatics Sportsbook app from the App Store or Google Play Store, or visit their website to create your account.

-- Complete the registration process by providing your full name, mailing address, email, date of birth, and the last four digits of your Social Security number.
+- Complete identity verification by providing your full name, mailing address, email, date of birth, and last four digits of your Social Security number.

-- Verify your identity and authenticate your email address to activate your new account.

-- Make your first deposit using any of the available payment methods on the platform.

-- Navigate to any NCAA conference tournament championship or NBA game and select your preferred betting market.

-- Toggle on the promotion in your bet slip before placing your qualifying $5 wager with minimum odds of -500.
+- Toggle on the promotion in your bet slip and place your first $5 wager on any NCAA conference tournament or NBA game with minimum odds of -500.

-- Submit your bet and wait for it to settle to receive your $200 FanCash reward immediately.

-For more details about platform features and betting options, check out our comprehensive Fanatics Sportsbook Review.
+For detailed insights into the platform's features and betting options, check out our comprehensive Fanatics Sportsbook Review.

 Additional Fanatics Sportsbook promo code opportunities for existing users